London Capital Credit Union: History

-Hornsey Co-operative Credit Union, one of Britain's first registered credit unions, and North West London Credit Union transferred engagements to London Capital in 2013, followed by the smaller Radio Taxicabs Credit Union in 2014.
+One of Britain's first registered credit unions, Hornsey Co-operative Credit Union and the neighbouring North West London Credit Union transferred engagements in 2013, followed by the smaller Radio Taxicabs Credit Union in 2014.

 David Lammy, Labour member of Parliament for Tottenham, was signed into membership in 2014, followed by Dave Prentis, General Secretary of the public service trade union, UNISON (then President of Unity Trust Bank and a non-executive director of the Bank of England).
 UNISON's registered charity, There for You, has been working in partnership with the credit union since 2013.

 In 2015, a merger with the small Rainbow Credit Union for Co-operative members and employees in London and the South East proved impractical; it was placed into administration and ceased trading on 14 September.
+Notable for being one of the first credit unions to lend money to businesses, the neighbouring North London Credit Union transferred engagements in 2023.

 Activities

 The credit union promotes thrift by the accumulation of savings, creating sources of credit at a fair and reasonable rate of interest by using savings for the mutual benefit.
 Its objects include the training and education of members in the wise use of money and in the management of their financial affairs.

 Credit unions form part of the wider international co-operative movement and can be found in 97 countries, with over 184 million members.
 In the UK there are currently 362 credit unions, offering an alternative to payday lenders to some 1.2 million members.
-Membership of London Capital Credit Union is restricted by common bond to individuals living or working in the City of London and London boroughs of Barnet, Camden, Hackney, Haringey and Islington, members of the South East Region of The Co-operative Group and the Greater London Region of Unite the Union or employees of a number of organisations, including Veolia Environmental Services and Circle Housing Group, nationally.
+Membership of London Capital Credit Union is restricted by Common bond of association / common bond to individuals living or working in the London & the South East, members of the South East Region of The Co-operative Group and the Greater London & Eastern Region of Unite the Union or employees of over 100 of employers across the UK..

-As part of Lloyds Banking Group's Helping Britain Prosper Plan, branches of Lloyds Bank and Halifax in the common bond area work with the credit union to ensure customers are signposted towards financial solutions that best meet their needs.
-This compliments a similar referral scheme run in conjunction with Barclays Bank.

-In 2014, the credit union was awarded a grant of £100,000 by the Lloyds Banking Group Credit Union Development Fund to support its reserves and to help develop its work following merger with neighbouring credit unions.